kororaproject/website/upstream/client/README.md

 ```

 #### Synchronising Templates
-The general usage for synchronising existing templates of a Canvas user is described as:
+The general usage for synchronising an existing template of a Canvas user is described as:
 ```
 cnvs template push [user:]template cnvs template pull [user:]template [--clean]